emisasal/vite-react-typescript/README.md

 ## Routing (React Router)

 Unlike CRA, React Router is not pre installed in the project.

-- To install as a library `npm i react-router`.
+- To install as a library `npm i react-router` and `npm i -D @types/react-router`.
-- Add `BrowserRouter` around App in `/src/main.tsx`.
+- Import and add `BrowserRouter` around App in `/src/main.tsx`.
+- Create the routes with path and element (page components) in App.tsx

 ---